Soul Care in Tyler Texas

 Experiences that engage the soul.

-Soul Care is a unique part of the Living Well culture.
-Come join Kim as she leads a variety of small group experiences.
-Soul Care classes include Understanding and Experiencing Mindfulness as a Strategy for Managing Anxiety; Practicing Christian meditation, Lectio Divina, and Contemplative Prayer to deepen one’s experience of God, His Word, and His Presence; or Encountering Beauty in various forms to widen the soul and explore our emotions.
+Soul Care sessions include Understanding and Experiencing Mindfulness as a Strategy for Managing Anxiety; Practicing Christian meditation, Lectio Divina, and Contemplation to deepen one’s experience of God, His Word, and His Presence; or Encountering Beauty in various forms to widen the soul and explore our emotions.

-Classes will be offered as single one-hour classes as well as more focused courses lasting 4-6 weeks.
-Please feel free to call our offices or book through our online scheduling to see what classes are running.
+Sessions will be offered as single one-hour sessions as well as more focused groups lasting 4-6 weeks.
+Please feel free to call our offices to book.

 - Introduction to Soul Care: What is the Soul and How to care for it